Articles in this section

 Computer Agent Administrative Actions

 Admins can take actions to manage computer agents on the computer agents page.
-Using the three dot menu on the row item for a given Computer Agent, Admins can uninstall or delete computer agents.
+Using the three-dot menu on the row item for a given Computer Agent, Admins can delete or uninstall it.

-The Agent Health Status dashboard (currently in beta) helps admins quickly diagnose device issues before contacting Support.
-Located on the Computer Agents page, this tool helps determine if performance problems stem from the ActivTrak Agent, network connectivity or user permissions.
+The Agent Health Status helps admins quickly diagnose device issues before contacting Support.
+Located on the Settings > Users & Groups > Computer Agents page, this tool helps determine if performance problems stem from the ActivTrak Agent, network connectivity or user permissions.

 Status Indicators